Brunei–Oman relations

 Brunei and Oman established diplomatic relations in 1984.
 Brunei has an embassy in Muscat, and Oman has an embassy in Bandar Seri Begawan.
+Both countries are members of the Organisation of Islamic Cooperation.

 History

 Relations have been established since 24 March 1984 with both countries former protectorates of European powers, such as the British for Brunei and the Portuguese for Oman, and both are now governed by an Islamic absolute monarchy.

 Economic relations

-Several memorandum of understanding has been signed between the two countries such as agreement between the Universiti Brunei Darussalam with the Sultan Qaboos University in education sector and the establishment of Omani-Brunei Investment Company.
+Several memorandum of understanding have been signed between the two countries such as agreement between the Universiti Brunei Darussalam with the Sultan Qaboos University in education sector and the establishment of Omani-Brunei Investment Company.
 There is also a co-operation in telecommunications between Telekom Brunei and Bahwan CyberTek with a joint-venture between the two companies.